 Beaches all over the world have one thing in common – a large amount of plastic strewn all over the place.
-The plastic bottles, chips & candy wrappers, polyethylene bags, and many more items get intermingled with sand.
+The plastic bottles, single-use polythene bags, chips & candy wrappers, polyethylene bags, and many more items are found as litter piles in one corner of the beach.

-There are few companies which are making an attempt to tackle this problem – first reduce the plastic which is scattered all over the beaches and second to re-use the collected ocean plastic by making something useful.
+There are few companies which are making an attempt to tackle this problem – first reduce the plastic which is scattered all over the beaches and second to re-use & make products from ocean plastic.

 Shoemaker Adidas partnered with Parley for the Oceans to make footwear and apparel from recycled plastic bottles.

-Sea2see is using plastic collected from sea to make recycled designer sunglasses.
+Sea2see is using plastic collected from the sea to make recycled designer sunglasses.

 The Spanish company pays local fishermen in and around the country to collect discarded plastic waste like ropes, bottles, fishnets, etc. As per the company’s website, for every one eye-wear which is purchased by the user around 10 kgs of plastic is collected.